Making homemade hamburger buns is easy if you plan ahead. Your guests will be so impressed to learn your soft, fluffy buns are homemade!

 It's getting really close to hamburger season.
 So close I can almost taste it.
-There's not much better than a homemade burger, so why not make homemade hamburger buns too?
+There's not much better than a homemade burger, so why not make Homemade Hamburger Buns too?

-Have you ever made your own hamburger buns, it wasn't even on purpose.
-I knew we would be having burgers for dinner that night, but didn't have any buns.
+The first time I made my own hamburger buns, it wasn't even on purpose.
+Burgers were on the menu for dinner that night, but we didn't have any buns.
 I couldn't get to the grocery store, so I made my own.

 When it looks like this.
 The dough will have doubled in size.

-This includes brushing with an egg wash, and sprinkling on some sesame seeds (or poppy seeds, or onion, or cheese or whatever you want).
+This includes brushing with an egg wash, and sprinkling on some sesame seeds (or poppy seeds, or onion, or cheese, or whatever you want).

 - 1 cup warm water (105° F/41° C)